judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-05-isla-palma.markdown

   - isla palma
   - rotary
   - rye
-excerpt:		Isla Palma is the private island retreat of cartel boss Pablo Escobar.
+description:		Isla Palma is the private island retreat of cartel boss Pablo Escobar.
 Today, this all-inclusive resort is scattered with the ruins of that page in history.
 image:			/assets/images/2014/11/IMG_2816.jpg
 ---